CS-BrandonH/ActorBugDatabase/README.md

 This is a repository to contain the database of a variety of open source actor bugs that were collected and processed via their bug properties.

-{TODO: Completion Estimated at 4/24/18}
+{TODO: Completion Estimated at 4/26/18}
 1. Upload Actor Database: DONE
-2. Add Actor Bug Examples: Pending
+2. Add Actor Bug Examples: DONE
 3. Commit Java file: Pending
 4. Commit SQL database: Pending
 5. Update README with Appropriate Information: Pending